ElectronicBabylonianLiterature/infrastructure/README.md

 ## eBL application

 Create stack from [ebl.yml](https://github.com/ElectronicBabylonianLiterature/infrastructure/blob/master/ebl.yml).
 The Docker images should be in the registry before deploying the stack.
 [Ai-api](https://github.com/ElectronicBabylonianLiterature/infrastructure/blob/master/ebl.yml) service is optional and could be left out.
-The EBL_AI_API environment variable on the [api](https://github.com/ElectronicBabylonianLiterature/infrastructure/blob/master/ebl.yml) has to be present.
+The **EBL_AI_API** environment variable on the [api](https://github.com/ElectronicBabylonianLiterature/infrastructure/blob/master/ebl.yml) has to be present.
-The Ebl-ai-api repository is [here](https://github.com/ElectronicBabylonianLiterature/ebl-ai-api)
+The **ebl-ai-api repository** is [here](https://github.com/ElectronicBabylonianLiterature/ebl-ai-api)

 ## Troubleshooting